josue804/debunker/README.md

 ### Syntax Highlighting

-Syntax highlighting is on by default in Pry.
-If you want to change the colors, check out the [pry-theme](https://github.com/kyrylo/pry-theme) gem.
+Syntax highlighting is on by default in Debunker.
+If you want to change the colors, check out the [debunker-theme](https://github.com/kyrylo/debunker-theme) gem.

 You can toggle the syntax highlighting on and off in a session by using the `toggle-color` command.
-Alternatively, you can turn it off permanently by putting the line `Pry.color = false` in your `~/.pryrc` file.
+Alternatively, you can turn it off permanently by putting the line `Debunker.color = false` in your `~/.debunkerrc` file.

 ### Future Directions